livewire/livewire/docs/3_quickstart.md

 # Quickstart

-(Make sure you have installed everything.
-Go [here](docs/installation.md) for instructions)
+// Im stuck here
+A) List out explicit instructions to create app.blade.php
+B) Just use the component syntax
+C) Make assumptions about the Laravel developer's skill

+// Also, I should change this to just a plain Hello World, no Counter.
+But have a section with Examples: Counter, Todo, Contacts

-Run `php artisan livewire:make Counter --view` to generate a new Livewire Component here: `app/Http/Livewire/Counter.php`.
+Now that you have everything installed, run `php artisan livewire:make Counter --view` to generate a new Livewire Component (`app/Http/Livewire/Counter.php`), and it's corresponding view (`resources/views/livewire/counter.blade.php`).

-You should now have a component: `App\Http\Livewire\Counter.php`
+**Component**
 ```php
 class Counter extends LivewireComponent
 {